“Sustainability” is a hot word these days. But when it comes to your packaging and logistics, do you know how it applies?

 Corrugated cardboard boxes and inserts rank pretty high on the sustainability scale.
 They’re usually easy to recycle, are often made with recycled paper, and can be reused for other purposes.

 At M-Line, we recycle all of our scrap corrugated material, and most of our vendors do the same.
-One thing about corrugated, though, is it can’t be recycled forever.
+One thing about corrugated, though, is that it can’t be recycled forever.
 After any paper product is recycled multiple times, its structure and properties change so it can no longer be recycled into new boxes.

 More “premium” cardboard, which is easy to print on and design, is often made of new material.
 Where appearance isn’t as much of a concern, recycled corrugated is often used.

 Wood can be a great option for your packaging if it suits your products.
-Wood is durable, reusable, can be recycled, and can come from sustainably-planted trees.
+Wood is durable, reusable, can be recycled, and can come from sustainably planted trees.